eiso/go-engine/_examples/driver/docs/GKE-GUIDE.md

-## Guide for distributed gleam on Google Cloud Kubernetes Engine
+## Guide for running a distributed go-engine analyzing the Public Git Archive dataset using the Google Cloud Kubernetes Engine

 ### Local instructions for setting up kubectl